Scholar Stone and Scholar Sedan Chair

 舉人石與舉人轎

-The Huang family located in Lizinei, Shuinan Village, is part of the original Dashar community (a well-known prominent family, with several ancestors having achieved the status of juren or gongsheng during the Qing Dynasty.
-It was said that the people of Huangcuo did not need to pass through others' lands to reach Guanyin Mountain, indicating their wealth and influence).
-In front of the Huangcuo Sanheyuan at Lane 143, Zhonghua Road, one can still see a pair of flagstone pillars (commonly known as juren stones), which used to display the official flags at the entrances of the scholarly families, proclaiming their status and rank.
-Inside Huangcuo, a private sedan chair that was used by the ancestors, commonly referred to as the juren jiao, is also well-preserved.
+The Huang family, located in Shennong Village of Lizai Nei, is from the original Da She community (a well-known wealthy family, with several ancestors achieving the status of juren or gongsheng during the Qing Dynasty).
+It was said at that time that people from Huangcuo didn't need to cross anyone else's land to reach Guanyin Mountain, highlighting their wealth and influence.
+In front of the Huangcuo Sanhé Courtyard on Lane 143, Zhonghua Road, there is a pair of flagstone (commonly known as juren stone), where scholarly families would raise examination flags to signify their status and rank.
+The Huangcuo still retains a private sedan chair used by their ancestors, commonly referred to as the juren chair.

 Recommended Hotel Bookings